Skip to main content

 Start the Game

-Click the "Start" button or press SPACE.
+Click on the start button or tap SPACE.
 Player 1 (White) starts first.
-The active player's clock will be highlighted in blue.
+In blue, the clock of the active player will be pointed out.

 3